 Westminster is a downtown ministry that is blessed with its own parking lot, in the back of the church on 13th and O streets.
 Guests can enter through the building’s back door, or walk around the corner to the front of the Sanctuary.
 Either way is fine – just come on in.

-Speaking within one of the finest acoustics in all of Sacramento, the grand sanctuary pipe organ contributes a wide range of spiritual moods to the traditional worship services, to weddings, and to memorials: from ethereal and meditative, to grand and majestic.
-The Moller also serves as a concert instrument for Music At Noon and special community events.
+Installed in one of the finest acoustics in Sacramento, the grand sanctuary pipe organ enhances a wide range of moods to worship services, weddings, memorials.
+The Moller also serves as a concert instrument for Music At Noon and community events.
 The current home of Westminster (completed in 1927 and located at 13th & N Streets across from Capitol Park) was originally equipped with a 28-rank Reuter pipe organ.